Downloadable Resources

 The most common side effects in people with NMOSD treated with SOLIRIS include: common cold (upper respiratory infection), pain or swelling of your nose or throat (nasopharyngitis), diarrhea, back pain, dizziness, flu like symptoms (influenza) including fever, headache, tiredness, cough, sore throat, and body aches, joint pain (arthralgia), throat irritation (pharyngitis), and bruising (contusion).

-Tell your doctor about any side effect that bothers you or that does not go away.
+Tell your healthcare provider about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of SOLIRIS.
-For more information, ask your doctor or pharmacist.
-Call your doctor for medical advice about side effects.
-You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit MedWatch, or call 1-800-FDA-1088.
+For more information, ask your healthcare provider or pharmacist.
+Call your healthcare provider for medical advice about side effects.
+You may report side effects to FDA at 1-800-FDA-1088.

 INDICATIONS AND IMPORTANT SAFETY INFORMATION, & INDICATIONS,